 Milk has been a source of controversy with some studies showing that it helps fertility and other studies showing a harmful effect.
 The most recent study show that two servings per day of whole milk or products of whole milk are beneficial.
 That could be in the form of a glass of milk and a cup of yogurt.
 In this study whole was better than skim.
 If your weight is increased, you may need to substitute skim milk since the effect of the weight is itself significant and unfortunately milk is rich in calories.

 Large fish eat small fish and live a long time.
-In the process they accumulate mercury which is not health for pregnant women.
-However small fish does not and is perfectly safe.
+In the process they accumulate mercury which is not healthy for pregnant women.
+However, small fish does not and is perfectly safe.
 Because this is confusing the Food and Drug Administration (FDA) suggests the following guidelines:

 Fish contains proteins and health omega 3 fats.
 You don’t have to cut it out of your diet.
 Most of the commonly available fish are the safe ones which you can have 2 servings per week of.

 There is no question that weight is a major factor affecting fertility.
-Most commonly this is high body weight but in some cases low body weight can be a problem.
+Most commonly the issue is high body weight, but in some cases low body weight can be a problem.
 There are many diets which can be of help.
-These range from Atkins high protein diet to weight watchers or Jenny Craig.
+These range from the Atkins high protein diet to Weight Watchers or Jenny Craig.
 It is important to find some system that you believe in and to set modest goals such as a 10% initial weight loss.
 Remember that the first week of any dietary change is the hardest.
-After the first week you will be more acclimated to this change and progress can begin.
+After the first week, you will be more acclimated to this change and progress can begin.
 Too many carbs are frequently the problem with the modern convenience food diet.
-Remember it is easier to gain weight from too many carbs than any other single category.
+Remember, it is easier to gain weight from too many carbs than any other single category.